 I’m a Digital Content Producer, arts journalist and author, with 18 years experience working on high profile multimedia projects for organisations such as Johnston Press, the BBC, STV, Creative Scotland, The Guardian, VisitScotland and the Scottish Government.

-I’m currently a Digital Content Producer at the National Galleries of Scotland, while from 2016 until 2018 I was the Communications Manager at CodeClan, Scotland’s first accredited skills academy here in Edinburgh.
+From November 2018 until August 2019 I was a Digital Content Producer at the National Galleries of Scotland, while from 2016 until 2018 I was the Communications Manager at CodeClan, Scotland’s first accredited skills academy here in Edinburgh.

 Between 2014 and 2016 I was UK Community Manager for Johnston Press’ now defunct arts and entertainment website, WOW247, developing a team of bloggers and producing a variety of original digital content.
 The site has now been replaced by the i newspaper.